A sub-Riemannian curvature-dimension inequality, volume doubling property and the Poincar\'e inequality: Introduction

-To see that \eqref{cdi} contains \eqref{cdr} it is enough to take $L = \Delta$, $\Gamma^Z = 0$, $\kappa = 0$, and $d = n$, and notice that \eqref{gamma} gives $\Gamma(f) = |\nabla f|^2$ (also note that in this context the distance \eqref{di} is simply the Riemannian distance on $\M$).
-It is worth emphasizing at this moment that, remarkably, on a complete Riemannian manifold the inequality \eqref{cdr} is equivalent to the lower bound Ric $\ge \rho_1$.
-One direction easily follows from the Bochner identity and the Cauchy-Schwarz inequality.
-The opposite direction is more complicated, but it follows by combining Theorem 1.3 in \cite{SVR} with Proposition 3.3 in \cite{bakry-tata}.

-The essential new aspect of the generalized curvature-dimension inequality CD$(\rho_1,\rho_2,\kappa,d)$ with respect to the Riemannian inequality CD$(\rho_1,n)$ in \eqref{cdr} is the presence of the a priori non-intrinsic forms $\Gamma^Z$ and $\Gamma^Z_2$.
-In the non-Riemannian framework of this paper the form $\Gamma$ plays the role of the square of the length of a gradient along the (horizontal) directions canonically associated with the operator $L$, whereas the form $\Gamma^Z$ should be thought of as the square of the length of a gradient in the missing (vertical) directions.

 In Definition \ref{D:cdi} the parameter $\rho_1$ plays a special role.
-For the results in this paper such parameter represents the lower bound on a sub-Riemannian generalization of the Ricci tensor.
+For the results in this paper such parameter represents the lower bound on a sub-Riemannian generalization of the Ricci tensor, see Section 2 in \cite{BG}.
 Thus, $\rho_1 \ge 0$ is, in our framework, the counterpart of the Riemannian Ric\ $\ge 0$.
-For this reason, when in this paper we say that $\M$ satisfies the curvature dimension inequality CD$(\rho_1,\rho_2,\kappa,d)$ with $\rho_1\ge 0$, we will routinely avoid repeating at each occurrence the sentence ``for some $\rho_2>0$, $\kappa\ge 0$ and $d\ge 2$''.
+For this reason, when in this paper we say that $\M$ satisfies the curvature dimension inequality CD$(\rho_1,\rho_2,\kappa,m)$ with $\rho_1\ge 0$, we will routinely avoid repeating at each occurrence the sentence ``for some $\rho_2>0$, $\kappa\ge 0$ and $m>0$''.
+To illustrate this point we return for a moment to the Sasakian model space introduced in \eqref{comm} above, and recall the following proposition established in Section 2.2 of \cite{BG}.